Restoring wetland habitat at Teringie Wetlands

 WARNING: Aboriginal and Torres Strait Islander viewers are advised that this webpage may contain images, voices and videos of deceased persons.

 As part of the Healthy Coorong, Healthy Basin On Ground Works project, the Department for Environment and Water is restoring wetland habitat at the Teringie Wetlands.
-Construction of new infrastructure to improve water management and restore habitat is taking place throughout 2024.
+Construction of new infrastructure to improve water management and restore habitat was completed in September 2024.

 Teringie Wetlands